Yogeshwaran-Projects/Crime-Rate-Prediction/readme.txt

-this used to find the crime rate of particular city
+this used to find the crime rate of particular city in particular time period(year)